 Traumatic Brain Injuries (TBIs) and Other Head Injuries

 According to the Centers for Disease Control and Prevention (CDC), TBIs are a major cause of death and disability.
-They reported that in 2014, an average of 155 people died each day as a result of injuries that included a TBI.
 When the victim does survive, they may experience extended periods of unconsciousness or memory loss.

 Spinal Cord Injuries

-This type of injury is the result of damage directly to a part of the spinal cord.
-Many victims require wheelchairs or other assistive devices after receiving this type of injury, as they often experience a partial or total loss of mobility below the site of the injury.
+This type of injury is damage directly to the spinal cord.
+Many victims require wheelchairs or other assistive devices after receiving this type of injury, as they often experience a partial or total loss of mobility below.

-This type of injury can be particularly dangerous, as many victims do not know they are bleeding until the injury becomes life-threatening.
-While some small bleeds can heal themselves naturally, severe injuries like those caused by trauma from truck accidents often cause serious damage to blood vessels, organs, and bones.
+This type of injury can be dangerous, as many victims do not know they are bleeding until the injury becomes life-threatening.
+While some small bleeds can heal naturally, severe injuries like those caused by trauma from truck accidents often cause serious damage to blood vessels, organs, and bones.

 Common Causes of Truck Accidents

 Numerous factors can result in a catastrophic truck accident.
 While sometimes external factors like adverse weather conditions lead to an accident, in many cases, it was the negligence of one or more parties that led to an accident.
-Some examples of that are:
+Some examples are: